Online Learning for Supervisory Switching Control: Introduction

 To achieve this, we introduce two evaluation criteria to simultaneously detect destabilizing controller (Criterion~\ref{alg:instability}) and identify the unknown system (Criterion~\ref{alg:sys-id}).
 The fixed interval between switches is deliberately chosen to ensure sufficient measurements for both criteria, thereby providing a quantitative lower bound on the \textit{dwell time} that was only qualitatively defined in classical estimator-based supervision.

 Finally, based on these evaluation metrics, our algorithm selects the candidate controller that balances exploration and exploitation.
 Unlike standard multi-armed bandit frameworks, which assume independent and stationary rewards, our algorithm explicitly accounts for the evolution of the system states, striking a balance between learning performance and system stability.
-We present two algorithmic variants that find the most suitable controller in $\mathcal{O}(N \log N)$ steps and at the same time guarantee finite $L_2$ gain with respect to disturbances (Theorem~\ref{thm:ucb-unified}).
-These guarantees represent a significant improvement over our prior work~\cite{sun2024least}, which required $\exp(N)$ steps for identification.
+We present two algorithmic variants that find the matching controller in $O(N \log^2 N)$ steps with respect to the number of candidate controllers $N$ and at the same time guarantee finite $L_2$ gain with respect to disturbances (Theorem~\ref{thm:ucb-unified}).
+These guarantees represent a significant improvement over our prior work~\cite{sun2024least}, which required $O(N^2)$ steps for identification.